Complex Dirac structures: invariants and local structure: Splitting theorem

 A regular point for a complex Dirac structure is a point admitting a neighbourhood where the type is constant.
 For these points we have:

-\begin{corollary} Let $L\subset \TCM$ be a complex Dirac structure with constant real index $r$ and order $s$ and let $m$ be a regular point of type $k$.
-Then there exist a neighbourhood $U$ of $m$ and a $(2k+s)$-dimensional submanifold $V$ such that
+\begin{corollary} Let $L\subset \TCM$ be a complex Dirac structure with constant real index $r$ and order $s$; let $m$ be a regular point of type $k$ and $N\subseteq M$ be a $(2k+s)$-dimensional submanifold containing $m$ transversal to $\Delta_m$.
+Then there exist a neighbourhood $U$ of $m$ such that

-where $L_{(D,J)}$ is associated to a CR structure of codimension $s$, $L_{i\omega}$ is associated to the presymplectic foliation, and $B$ is a real two-form on $M$ that is closed on the presymplectic directions. \end{corollary} \begin{proof} Since $m$ is a regular point, there exists a neighbourhood of $m$ where the type is constant.
+where $L_{(D,J)}$ is associated to a CR structure of codimension $s$ on a neighbourhood of $m$ in $N$, $L_{i\omega}$ is associated to the presymplectic foliation, and $B$ is a real two-form on $M$ that is closed on the presymplectic directions. \end{corollary} \begin{proof} Since $m$ is a regular point, there exists a neighbourhood of $m$ where the type is constant.
 Let $N$ be any transversal to $\Delta$ at $m$ inside that neighbourhood.
 Since $T_{m}N\oplus\Delta_m=T_{m}M$ at $m$, by shrinking $N$ if necessary, we have that $TN\oplus\Delta_{| N}=TM_{|N}$.

 By Theorem \ref{splitting}, there exist a neighbourhood $U$ of $m$, and a neighbourhood of $m$ in $N$, which we denote again by $N$, such that $U\cong N\times S'\cong N\times \R^{2(n-k)+r-s}$ and $L_{|U}\cong e^{B'}(\iota^{!}L\times L_{i\omega})$ for $B'\in\Omega^2_{cl}(U)$.
 Since $TN\oplus\Delta_{| N}=TM_{|N}$, $\iota^{!}L$ is a complex Dirac structure of constant real index $s$, order $s$ and maximum type.
 By Proposition \ref{ext_type_cr}, there exists $B_{1}\in \Omega^{2}(U)$ such that $e^{B_{1}}(\iota^{!}L)$ is a CR structure $(D,J)$ on~$N$.